-Jobs Act Incentives: This discretionary program offers credits for job creation and capital investment.
-To qualify, businesses that operate chemical manufacturing, data center, metal/machining or toolmaking, engineering, design, and research facilities must create net new jobs but are not subject to a specific minimum job creation requirement.
-Businesses that do not operate within the aforementioned industry sectors must create a minimum of 50 jobs (25 in a Targeted County).
-If approved by the Governor, companies may claim the following credits:
+Jobs Act Incentives: This discretionary program offers incentives for job creation and capital investment.
+To qualify, businesses that operate chemical manufacturing, data center, metal/machining technology or toolmaking, engineering, design, and research facilities must create net new jobs but are not subject to a specific minimum job creation requirement.
+All other businesses with a qualifying business activity must create a minimum of 50 jobs (25 in a Targeted County).
+If approved by the Governor, companies may claim the following incentives:

-Full Employment Act of 2011: Businesses with 50 or fewer employees may receive a one-time, non-refundable tax credit equal to $1,000 for every new job created earning over $10 per hour.
+Full Employment Act of 2011: Businesses with 50 or fewer employees may receive a one-time, non-refundable and non-transferable tax credit equal to $1,000 for every new job created earning over $10 per hour.

 Sales and Use Tax Abatement: Discretionary abatement of the non-educational portion of sales and use taxes on construction materials, equipment and other capitalized costs.

 Property Tax Abatement: Discretionary abatement of the non-educational portion of property tax for up to 20 years.